Prosecutor paints former Hollywood mogul Weinstein as 'a rapist'

 The scene outside the court was relatively quiet.
 Recent demonstrations against sexual harassment prompted Weinstein’s legal team to make a failed bid to change the venue due to the “carnival-like atmosphere” at the courthouse.

 One of the two main accusers in the Weinstein case, former production assistant Mimi Haleyi, has said publicly that Weinstein forced oral sex on her in his Manhattan home in 2006.
-The other, who has not been identified, was raped by Weinstein in 2013, alleges the Manhattan District Attorney’s Office, which brought the case.
+The other was raped by Weinstein in 2013, alleges the Manhattan District Attorney’s Office, which brought the case.

 The prosecutors further allege that Weinstein raped another woman, actress Annabella Sciorra, in the 1990s.
 Although that allegation is too old to be charged as a separate crime, it will be presented to help establish Weinstein’s pattern of behavior as part of the case for predatory sexual assault.